derrekdo/CSB302_SortingAlgorithmsExperiment/Report.md

 Shell sort was another intersting algorithm, as it is basically insertion sort but compares values based on an interval that continues to decrease.
 I saw various implementations for this algorithm, mainly in their increment sequences, such as knuth's sequence which is theoretically faster than using shells sequences which I used.
 I didn't use a faster increment sequence because this was the first time I had used tried making shell sort, and I felt that doing so wouldn't be as meaningful in the scope of this project.

 ## Quick Sort - Rob

-Quicksort was having a problem with largest int value is 40000, which results in StackOverFlow exception if the array being sorted is large and sorted.
-This makes sense because if the pivot is last elements (largest or smallest), then resulting partitions would be "pathological".
-Recursion depth becomes really large.

-Implementation-  I realize all three quick sorts are similar, so I should take advantage of either interface or abstract classes which I did there.
-I also learned that there are two schemes as to implement the partition algorithms.
-I chose to use Lumato because it looks nice and pivot index is always at the end or the beginning.

-Runtime- The runtime for quicksort is O(n^2).
-If the pivot is picked well, then this behavior is not observed.
-In the case where the array is sorted or half sorted, pivot at the end can cause a lot of problem.
-If the pivot is picked to be a median or random, then performance is a lot better.

-## Quick Sort - Rob